Why naked swimming is one of the best ways to feel part of nature and better about your body. Let’s go skinny dipping!

 How to go skinny dipping

 I often get asked if skinny-dipping is legal.
 The answer is that, in the UK, you are totally within your rights to swim naked, but it’s worth avoiding upsetting bystanders by opting to swim in quiet places.
 Daniel Start wrote a great piece in the Guardian on what to know before you shed your clothes.
 My advice?
-Find an empty bit of beach or lake, and if other people are present, walk far enough away that it isn’t hugely obvious you’re naked.
+Find an empty bit of beach or lake (or try my favourite skinny dipping beaches, and if other people are present, walk far enough away that it isn’t hugely obvious you’re naked.
 In Europe you’ll find swimming nude positively encouraged on certain beaches, especially in the Mediterranean – ask around to find out which part of the coast is reserved for nudism and then just join the locals.
 Or if you feel a bit shy, get into the water with a costume on, then take it off and tie it to your wrist – I’ve done this lots of times with friends and no-one can even really tell you’re naked – it’s secret skinny dipping!

 Be brave and try going bare-bottomed – up the skinny dip revolution!